Seoul International Marathon: History

-This fact contributed to the suspension of the 1937 race: the event's sponsor, Korean broadsheet the Dong-A Ilbo, censored the Japanese flag in its reports of Sohn's marathon victory at the 1936 Berlin Olympics and the ruling Japanese military junta responded by suspending both the newspaper and the race.
+This fact contributed to the suspension of the 1937 race: the event's sponsor, Korean broadsheet The Dong-A Ilbo, censored the Japanese flag in its reports of Sohn's marathon victory at the 1936 Berlin Olympics and the colonial government responded by suspending both the newspaper and the race.
 The race returned as an annual fixture from 1938 to 1940 but was again discontinued, initially due to World War II and later because of the Korean War.
 The race returned in April 1954 and Im Jong-Woo became the first person to win twice, taking back-to-back victories in 1954 and 1955.

-The competition's first official full-length marathon was contested in 1964 and the change brought about improvements in the national standards as Lee Myeong-Jeong set a South Korea record to win in 1965 and Kim Bong-Nae became the first Korean to run under two hours twenty minutes a year later.
+The competition's first official full-length marathon was contested in 1964 and the change brought about improvements in the national standards as Lee Myeong-Jeong set a South Korean record to win in 1965 and Kim Bong-Nae became the first Korean to run under two hours twenty minutes a year later.
 At the 1970 edition, Canadian Ron Wallingford and two Japanese runners provided the race with its first international competitors.
 The quality of the field saw domestic runner Kim Cha-Wan react with a national record run of 2:17:34.4 to win the race.
 Kim improved his mark again in 1973 and went on to become the Dong-A Marathon's most prolific winner, scoring four victories in the 1970s.
 Japanese marathoner Toyoichi Masuda became the first foreign winner in 1977 and he was soon joined by his countryman Makoto Matsuzaki, who won two years afterwards.
 A women's 10 km race was added to the programme in 1979 and Moon Ki-sook became the first women's Dong-A champion.

 Im Eun-Joo won a women's 30 km race in 1981 and female runners were allowed to take on the full marathon distance the following year.
 She went on to claim three straight marathon titles from 1983 to 1985.
 The 1982 race hosted a dual domestic and international race, with results kept separate for the divisions.
 In anticipation of the 1988 Seoul Olympics, the city also hosted separate international races from 1983 up to 1987 (which was the IAAF World Marathon Cup race).
 The Dong-A competition in the 1980s saw the men's record reach 2:12 territory through Jang-hee Lee in 1987.